Yoreli Rincón

-Hazleydi Yoreli Rincón Torres (born 27 July 1993) is a Colombian professional footballer who plays as a midfielder for Brazilian club Palmeiras and the Colombia women's national team.
-She previously played professional football for clubs in Brazil, Sweden and the United States.
-Rincón debuted for the Colombia women's national football team in 2010 and was included in the national team for the 2012 London Olympics, as well as the FIFA Women's World Cup in 2011 and 2015.
+Hazleydi Yoreli Rincón Torres (born 27 July 1993) is a Colombian professional footballer who plays as a midfielder for Brazilian club Santos.

+Rincón previously played professional football for clubs in Brazil, Sweden and the United States.
+She debuted for the Colombia women's national football team in 2010 and was included in the national team for the 2012 London Olympics, as well as the FIFA Women's World Cup in 2011 and 2015.